-In Jodi Picoult's Keeping Faith, the titular Faith is a little girl who starts showing signs of being The Messiah.
+In Jodi Picoult's Keeping Faith, the titular Faith is a little girl who starts showing signs of being a Messianic Archetype.
 The book is also about her mother trying to keep Faith in a custody battle and keep faith in her everyday life.
 Also, since Faith is believed by some to be the Second Coming of Jesus, it's fitting that her mother is named Mariah (which comes from the name Maria, otherwise known as Mary).

 First there's the angel Aziraphel.
 "Zira" in Hebrew means "brightness of morning."
 Aziraphale used to guard the East Gate of Eden.

 Crowley, the demon.
 Crowley obviously referencing Aleister Crowley, the occult alchemist.
 Fun fact: his (the demon not the alchemist) original name was Crawly but he eventually decided it was just wasn't him.

 Adam Young, the Anti-Antichrist.
 His (human) father didn't agree with the traditional Satanic names suggested and eventually just went with Adam as in the first human.